-MTV has cancelled Bo Burnham’s Zach Stone Is Gonna Be Famous after12 episodes.
+MTV has pulled the plug on Bo Burnham’s Zach Stone Is Gonna Be Famous after 12 episodes.
 It was first announced on Tuesday via Burnham’s Twitter account, with him stating “The final three episodes of Zach Stone will be airing this week.”
 MTV later confirmed that they were ending the series, which debuted on May 2.
 They released a statement to

 THR about the cancellation: